 Peggi Anne Tebben

-We make mainly Concord grape, but have also made purple muscadine, white muscadine, blackberry, strawberry, elderberry, choke-cherry, blueberry, mustang grape, pear & watermelon wines in the past.
+We make mainly Concord grape, but have also made purple muscadine, white muscadine, blackberry, strawberry, elderberry, choke-cherry, blueberry, mustang grape, pear, watermelon & cherry.

 The 3 enemies of wine are: Heat, light & air.
-So, pick a cool place to do it, keep covered tightly & keep
+So, cool place, keep covered tightly & keep away from light.

 HERE IS WHAT YOU WILL NEED FOR 5 GALLONS OF WINE:

 ·*one 6 gallon pail for mixing juice, sugar & water

 ·*air locks with rubber corks that fit the size of your carbouys